neo-project/docs/en-us/sc/white-paper.md

 Through the interoperable services provided by the digital asset interface, smart contracts not only can query the NEO blockchain on properties and statistics of various digital assets, but also, create new digital assets during its run-time.
 Digital assets created by smart contracts can be issued, transferred, traded outside of the contract.
 They are the same as original assets on NEO, and can be managed with any NEO-compatible, wallet software.
 These specific interface includes:

-(1) Asset attribute inquiry；
+ * Asset attribute inquiry

-(2) Asset statistics query；
+ * Asset statistics query

-(3) Asset life cycle management: create, modify, destroy, etc；
+ * Asset life cycle management: create, modify, destroy, etc

-(4) Asset management: multi-language name, total change, precision change, changes in the adminstrator；
+ * Asset management: multi-language name, total change, precision change, changes in the adminstrator

 ### 6.3 Persistence

 Each smart contract program deployed on the NEO blockchain, will have a private storage area that can only be read and written by the contract itself.
 Smart contracts have full operational permissions on the data in its own store: can be read, written, modified, deleted.
 The data is stored in the form of key-value pairs and provides these interfaces:

-(1) Traverse all the records stored；
+ * Traverse all the records stored

-(2) Return to a specific record according to the specified key；
+ * Return to a specific record according to the specified key

-(3) Modify or write new records according to the specified key;
+ * Modify or write new records according to the specified key

-(4) Delete the record according to the specified key;
+ * Delete the record according to the specified key

 In general, a contract can only read and write data from its own store, with one exception: when a contract is invoked, the invoked contract can access the caller's store through a cross-domain request, provided that the caller provides authorization.
 In addition, for a sub-contract that is dynamically created at the time of contract execution, the parent contract gets instant access to its store.